-The aim of this post is to give you an ultralight backpacking gear list that will allow you to move fast without the burden of a heavy pack and, more importanly, be self-sustainable.
+The aim of this post is to give you an ultralightweight backpacking gear list that will allow you to move fast without the burden of a heavy pack and, more importantly, be self-sustainable.

 Okay, let’s do this.